 I decided to change the classical Elo rating method a little to produce a multi-competitor variant.

 Assume the number of competitors in a given match is n.
-Assume competitor A has ranking rank1, original rating r1, predicted change in rating ∆r1, predicted new rating r1*, and official new rating r1'.
-Competitor B has ranking rank2, original rating r2, predicted change in rating ∆r2, predicted new rating r2*, and official new rating r2'.
+Assume competitor i has ranking ranki, original rating ri, predicted change in rating ∆ri, predicted new rating ri*, and official new rating ri'.
+Let competitor A be the 1st competitor and B be the 2nd competitor.

 Define the Prob function that returns the probability of A losing to B.